Annual Let's Shine

 We are thrilled to celebrate this evening of impact, philanthropy, and people who help advance it in our local community.
 Whether you are here as a sponsor, awardee, donor, or a special guest, we are honored to have you with us.

 I want to personally thank our sponsors and committee members who have made this evening possible through their generosity and continued support.
-Your sponsorship and commitment to being a difference maker is deeply meaningful!

 With Gratitude,